 My first experience of Folk Camps was a Youth Camp when I was 27.
 I phoned up Tony Millington, who was then the organiser, and said, “I'm 27 — am I too old for a Youth Camp?” and he replied “I'm 28 and I'm the warden”.
 I loved the experience and have been going ever since.

 In those days planning legislation allowed only three caravans on the site — presumably they were afraid we were really gipsies — so almost everybody was in tents.
-These days there are caravans and camper vans as well, but the teenagers often camp together in a circle of miniature tents known as “Mushroom City”.
+Folk Camps Society now holds an exemption certificate regarding planning laws so there are caravans and camper vans as well, but the teenagers often camp together in a circle of miniature tents known as “Mushroom City”.

 Leader, Warden, Musician and Caterer supervise, but don't expect them to run everything.
 One camp may have people who want to run morris and sword workshops; another may have Playford and clog, or singing rounds, playing the bones, making corn dollies, making lanterns… Everyone has a set job; often two families will be preparing lunch and cooking the evening meal for a day, others will be on breakfast duty for half a week, and so on.
 Cooking for a hundred people is hard work, but it can be a very sociable activity.
 And Folk Camps are great for families.
 The kids will go off and do their own thing together some of the time, and adults who see them doing something foolhardy will stop them whether it's their own kids or not.
 So the adults can get together and not be worrying about their kids all the time; sometimes I don't find out who's with who until they're packing up to go home.
 After breakfast there are usually music workshops and probably morris or sword.
 During the day most people go off-site — often to the seaside in families or larger groups.
 After the evening meal there are singing games for the younger children, then fairly easy dances, getting a bit more complicated as children go to bed.
 A break for a drink and perhaps the Folk Camps bread pudding, during which there's a singaround when all sorts of surprising people will do a turn.
 And then more dancing, and possibly the die-hards carrying on (without amplification) till the small hours.